 Sometimes, gym equipment can appear intimidating.
 Some women are concerned that they may injure themselves by lifting weights, especially if they have an underlying musculoskeletal issue (i.e., back, knee, or hip pain).

-An appropriately designed strength training program is more likely to decrease the risk of injury and may conversely improve musculoskeletal pain syndromes if appropriate corrective exercises are implemented (Clark et al., 2014).
 The bottom line- working with a qualified fitness professional is the best way to assess your movement compensations, correct them, and learn safe and appropriate weight-lifting techniques.

 Weight-lifting Considerations for Women Over 50